golang/proposal/design/14313-benchmark-format.md

 	key: value

-where key contains no space characters (as defined by `unicode.IsSpace`) nor upper case characters (as defined by `unicode.IsUpper`), and space characters separate “key:” from “value.”
+where key begins with a lower case character (as defined by `unicode.IsLower`), contains no space characters (as defined by `unicode.IsSpace`) nor upper case characters (as defined by `unicode.IsUpper`), and one or more ASCII space or tab characters separate “key:” from “value.”
 Conventionally, multiword keys are written with the words separated by hyphens, as in cpu-speed.
 There are no restrictions on value, except that it cannot contain a newline character.
-Value can be omitted entirely but the colon must still be present.
+Value can be omitted entirely, in which case the colon must still be present, but need not be followed by a space.

 The interpretation of a key/value pair is up to tooling, but the key/value pair is considered to describe all benchmark results that follow,